 - Maintain Your Faith.
 Being imperfect is tough, and so is being successful.
 Steve Harvey said in 2007 that, “Being successful is hard work.”
 From Platoon Leader of 40, to G2 of 140k in war, some days I just did not feel it.
 I had to lean on my faith – spiritual, familial, friendships, to get me through those agonizing times, and still do.

 - Embrace Your Imperfections.
 I had to embrace my imperfections when I forgot my tee shirt for eighth grade gym class and there was only one left to borrow from the cadre.
 Coach Burgett told the assistant: “Willie don’t need no tee shirt.
 Give Big Burl a tee shirt.”
 Big Burl was my new name for the remainder of a loooonnngggg school year, but I capitalized on that in high school when I transformed into: B3 – Big Bad Burl.
 How can your imperfections work for you?

 - Strive for Potential, not Perfection.
 Some people have more potential than others, but everyone may be able to achieve their potential.
 Helping people unlock their potential, and then pursue it was a key element to my success as a leader.
 Not everyone will follow my path, or take my journey, but may need help in discovering their own.
 Are you helping employees achieve potential or perfection?
 Has perfection been achieved in your organization, or discontentment?

-I used to be that guy on the left, and am still recovering.
 With my lack of perfection, and all my imperfections, I managed to become a successful leader.
 Perfection for successful leadership is fake news and can drive organizations, relationships, and people to destructive ends.
 How will you achieve success as a leader, without pursuing blind perfection?
 Are you developing potential versus perfection?